-We are a large college divided into three communities.
-Year 7 through to year 11 are divided into two communities called Chaucer and Darwin.
-The third community, Austen, is our thriving Sixth Form.
+We are a large College divided into four communities.
+Year 7 through to Year 10 are divided into three communities called Aquila, Orion and Phoenix.
+The forth community, Archer, combines our Year 11 students and our thriving Sixth Form.
 Each community is led by a team of staff who will ensure that your child is supported both academically and pastorally.
-If you wish to contact a member of staff from the community please go to our contact page.
+If you wish to contact a member of staff from the community please visit the Parent/Contact page.

 Pupils are encouraged to be ready to learn and our College Message, Classroom Code and Site Code are designed to foster respect and hard work.

-We also have specialist units at the College, one for deaf pupils and one for pupils with specific learning difficulties.
+We also have specialist units at the College, one for deaf students and one for students with specific learning difficulties.
 A place in either unit is governed by the local authority and pupils must have a statement of special educational need.

 - I will have high expectations of myself and try my best to improve, both in and out of the classroom, so that I can reach my potential.

-- I will celebrate mine and other people's achievements, but if I make a mistake, I will be honest, accept advice, and do anything in my power to put things right.
+- I will celebrate mine and my peers achievements, but if I make a mistake, I will be honest, accept advice, and do anything in my power to put things right.

 SCC Site Code